How to Use a Moka Pot on an Electric Stove (An Easy Guide)

 Comparing Electric Stoves And Gas Stovetops For Moka Pots

-Understanding the differences between using a Moka Pot on a gas stove and an electric stovetop is essential to achieve the perfect cup of coffee.
+Understanding the differences between using a Moka Pot on a gas stove and an electric stovetop is essential to achieving the perfect cup of coffee.

 Here are the main points to consider when comparing the two methods: